hpides/perma-bench/README.md

 $ ./perma-bench --path /path/to/pmem/filesystem
 ```

+This will create a `results` directory containing a JSON file with all benchmark resutls in it.

 ### Build Options
 In the following, we describe which build options you can provide for PerMA-Bench and how to configure them.